-The more intimate your understanding of keywords, user intent, and competitive analysis, the more likely your post is to rank well in the search engines.
+The more intimate your understanding of powerful keywords, user intent, and competitive analysis, the more likely your post is to rank well in the search engines.
 Therefore, your writing becomes more valuable.

 Because put yourself in their shoes: wouldn’t you rather pay more for someone with a proven ability to rank?
 I certainly would, and so it makes sense to become that person.

 The strongest portfolio you can have is a collection of posts ranking on page 1 of Google.
 Sarah Peterson, for example, now makes over $1,000 per post, because she has a proven track record of ranking well.

 Granted, it takes time to build that kind of portfolio.
 Let’s walk through the process, starting with what you do when you’re a total beginner.